Alan Silvestri scores A Christmas Carol

 Special thanks to Monica Zierhut and David Bifano.

-You've only seen 12 images - click here for 18 more scoring session images for this film!
+You've only seen 12 images - click here for 18 more scoring session images for this project!